 Together with the Sandia National Laboratories Asian Leadership & Outreach committee, the museum hosts an Annual Asian American and Pacific Islander Heritage Day, celebrating the cultural traditions, ancestry, native languages, and unique experiences represented among ethnic groups from Asia and the Pacific.

-The 2021 event will take place virtually beginning at 10 a.m. on Saturday, May 8.
-Virtual guests will experience live and pre-recorded sessions that include dance performances, lessons on origami and calligraphy, food demonstrations and more.
-The event is free to attend, but preregistration is required.
+The 2022 event will take place beginning at 10 a.m. on Saturday, May 7.
+Guests will experience live performances of Chinese martial arts, Polynesian dancing and Japanese Taiko drumming, lessons on origami, Ikebana floral arrangements and more.
+The event is included with paid museum admission.

 Atomic Bomb Exhibit